 This sauce comes together in under 5 minutes, and is one of the best things to have on hand.

-- Vegenaise: also known as vegan "mayonnaise," but now you know the difference.
-Using a pre-made version not only saves you time, but it also gives a creamy texture that's hard to achieve without a high-speed blender and a bunch of other ingredients.
-We prefer to use Hellmann's because it's cheaper and tastes the best over all other vegan brands.
+- Veganaise: also known as vegan “mayonnaise,” but now you know the difference.
+Using a pre-made version not only saves you time, but also gives a creamy texture that’s hard to achieve without a high-speed blender and a bunch of other ingredients.
+We prefer to use Hellmann’s because it’s cheaper and tastes the best compared to all other vegan brands.

 - Garlic: this is a necessity if you want to create an aioli.
-It will give your sauce that traditional garlic taste everyone loves.
-It's no secret we love garlic, and for good reason.
-It's full of flavor and health benefits.
+It will give your sauce that traditional garlic taste that we know everyone loves.
+It’s no secret we love garlic, and for good reason.
+It’s full of flavor and health benefits.